 (Authors: How many lasers are in the setup?
 You wrote in the note associated with manuscript step 1.2 “...a set of 5W air-cooling continuous wave laser...” which is difficult to interpret.
 I believe it should read “…a 5W air-cooled, continuous wave laser...”
 Will the laser be put into place at this point?
 Or will it already be in position?
 If it will be put into place, how long will it take?)

 Respect all laser safety protocols and begin working with the laser.
 [1] Place the 532 nanometer laser for velocimetry on top of the flume.
-(Authors: Where along the flume will the laser be placed?)[2-TXT] Then, install the sheet forming optics.
+(Authors: Where along the flume will the laser be placed?)[2-TXT] Then, adjust the sheet forming optics.
 (Authors: Where will this be placed?
 Please provide a schematic that demonstrates where the laser and the optics will be placed.
 Also, show where the camera will be placed.
 This schematic may be used in the video.
 If you use Powerpoint or Illustrate, please make the layers accessible.)
 [3]

 WIDE: Talent near the position where the laser is/will be mounted, putting on appropriate gear (if it hasn’t been necessary to have it on before), or getting into position to check/place the laser